ginstrom/paladin-novel/manuscript/chapter-11.md

 ### Chapter 11: Paladin's Rise

-A month had passed since the golden light, and Gond still couldn't walk through the settlement without feeling the weight of watching eyes.
+A month had passed since the golden light, and Gond still couldn't walk through the settlement without notice.
+Heads turned as he passed.
+Conversations paused mid-word.
+Children peered from behind their mothers' skirts, wide-eyed and whispering.

 The valley had changed in those weeks.
 What had begun as a desperate refuge for escaped slaves had grown into something resembling a proper community.
-New shelters dotted the hillsides, built with salvaged timber and stone.
-Gardens sprouted in cleared patches, tended by those with farming knowledge.
-A smithy had been erected near the stream, where a former metalworker named Jorik hammered out tools and weapons from scavenged iron.
+Where once there had been only crude lean-tos, now sturdy cabins with stone foundations lined the hillsides.
+Marta's vegetable garden had expanded into terraced plots where beans climbed wooden stakes and squash vines sprawled between rows of grain.
+The sound of Jorik's hammer rang from dawn to dusk at his new forge, where he'd transformed salvaged chain links into horseshoes and broken sword blades into farming tools.

 But the most significant change was in how people looked at Gond.